 The variable hiking surfaces of the beach, combined with headland trails and tides, usually limit even strong hikers to between five and ten miles per day.

 Avoid walking on or picking up tidepool animals.
-This can kill the animal.
+Human handling can be harmful and sometimes fatal to the animal.

 Hike by the Tide!

 Along the ocean, rising water can corner you below cliffs.
 People have died along the Olympic wilderness coast trying to beat the tide.
 Some headlands require low tides for passage.
 Some can NEVER be rounded safely even at the lowest tides, so overland routes must be taken.